Find Your Perfect School

 Geothermal energy production systems rely on the earth’s stable temperature to make it work.
 Ground source heat pumps and other geothermal technologies address heating and cooling needs and store thermal energy for future use.
 Geothermal-generated electricity comes from either hot water reservoirs or steam fields underground.
 University of Notre Dame, Oberlin College & Conservatory, and Carleton College are a few examples of universities going underground for their renewable energy needs.

 Green Transportation In College Campuses

 Aside from renewable energy projects with physical infrastructure, universities are also reducing their greenhouse gas emissions by switching to electric vehicles, and this move is complemented by their renewable electricity production.
-Many universities are either adopting or expanding their renewable energy-powered charging stations, such as the University of Hawaii and University of Texas.
+Many universities are either adopting or expanding their renewable energy-powered charging stations, such as the University of Hawaii and the University of Texas.
 Many are also encouraging their community members to walk or ride a bike instead.

 Colleges and universities are also reaping the benefits of going electric in their transport, particularly in their overall energy consumption.
 With less noise, heat and exhaust, the university community enjoys better air quality.
 With the prices of fossil fuels on the rise, electric vehicles make good financial sense, too.
 Students can work with faculty members and professional researchers on research projects that push electric vehicles into the affordable consumer market.

 Frequently Asked Questions

 What are the major ways that colleges use renewable energy and/or reduce their energy consumption?

 With higher education’s energy lessons from past initiatives, colleges and universities will find it in their best interests to adopt a holistic approach where multiple renewable energy sources are maximized.
 Setting a goal toward 100% use of renewable energy, from electricity to other building energy needs and electric vehicles, is also a must.